Sharma-Tu/Machine-Learning-Algorithms/README.md

 ## Linear Classification - Logistic (sigmoid) vs Hyperbolic tangent

 A comparison for sigmoid function and hyperbolic tangent function used in linear binary classification.
-The figure shows optimized separation plane between the two classes.
+The figure shows optimal separation plane between the two classes.

 ![](LogisticRegressionVsGivenfunction.png)